-Clear Admit recently completed both sessions of our Applicant Insight Essay Workshop Series, featuring eight of the world’s top business schools, including Chicago Booth, Columbia Business School, the Duke Fuqua School of Business, MIT Sloan, NYU Stern, the Wharton School, U. Texas Austin McCombs, and Yale School of Management.
+Clear Admit recently completed our fourth and final session of our Applicant Insight Essay Workshop Series, featuring an additional five of the world’s top business schools.
+The list includes, Berkeley Haas, Cornell Johnson, INSEAD, London Business School & UNC Kenan-Flagler.
 During the round table discussion, each school’s representatives dove deep into their essay topics, the reason they chose their respective question(s), and strategies on submitting effective responses for your application.
-The first event was hosted by Graham Richmond and panelists included Emily French Thomas, Director, Admissions at Columbia Business School; Allison...
+The first event was hosted by Graham Richmond and panelists included Emily French Thomas, Director, Admissions at Columbia Business School; Allison Jamison, Assistant Dean of Admissions at the Fuqua School...
 Read more »

 This post is courtesy of our partner, Access MBA.
 Professionals planning to apply to business school should get ready for some serious preparation, not only for the application process, but also for the MBA lifestyle itself.
 Even those who have already secured their spot in a top MBA program should plan for this new step in their life and career.
 Although encountering some challenges along the road is completely normal, there are ways you can take control and get ready for the experience.
 We’ve outlined what to expect from this new admissions and educational journey, some useful perspectives to adapt...
 Read more »